multimediaeval/multimediaeval.github.io/_editions/2026/tasks/memorability.md

 For subtask 1, a subset of the Movie Memorability dataset will be used.
 This is a collection of movie excerpts and corresponding ground-truth files based on the measurement of long-term memory performance when recognizing small movie excerpts from weeks to years after having viewed them.
 It is accompanied with audio and video features extracted from the movie excerpts.
 EEG data recorded while viewing this subset will be also provided.
 EEG data were recorded while 27 participants viewed a subset of clips from the dataset.
 The clips were selected to include both previously seen and unseen movies.
 After viewing each clip, participants were asked if they remembered seeing it before.
-In total 3484 epochs of 64 channel EEG data are available, of which 2122 were not recognised and 1362 were remembered.
+In total 3484 epochs of 64 channel EEG data are available, of which 2122 were not recognized and 1362 were remembered.

 For subtask 2, the VIDEM (VIDeo Effectiveness and Memorability) dataset will be used.
 It focuses on video and brand memorability in commercial advertisements, including some educational or explanatory videos.
 Developed through a university-business collaboration between the University of Essex and Hub, with support from Innovate UK’s Knowledge Transfer Partnership (grant agreement No. 11071.
 This is a collection of